 - Fast as a Presidency for loving, dedicated Primary workers.
 Invite the bishopric member to join your fast.

-- Attend the temple as a Presidency, asking the Lord for loving, dedicated Primary workers.
+- Worship in the temple as a Presidency, asking the Lord for loving, dedicated Primary workers.
 Invite the bishopric member to join you in a temple session for this purpose.

 - Invite the bishopric member to substitute in Primary as prompted by the Spirit.
 He will receive the joy that comes from being with the children, as well as see the need more clearly.